Solving Inverse Problems with FLAIR: Background

-to recover the solution.
-Interpreted probabilistically via Bayes’ theorem, the posterior distribution~$p(x\vert z)$ is proportional to the product $p(z\vert x)p(x)$.
-In the negative log-domain, this yields the data term~$\mathcal{D}(x,z) = -\log p(z \vert x)$ and the regularizer~$\mathcal{R}(x) = -\log p(x)$.
+Interpreted probabilistically via Bayes’ theorem, the posterior distribution~$p(x\vert y)$ is proportional to the product $p(y\vert x)p(x)$.
+In the negative log-domain, this yields the data term~$\mathcal{D}(x,y) = -\log p(y \vert x)$ and the regularizer~$\mathcal{R}(x) = -\log p(x)$.
 Handcrafted priors based on regularity assumptions like sparsity \cite{rof92, sa01, chpo11, da04, ho20_ip_review} have long been the standard, but have largely been replaced by deep learning-based methods in modern data-driven schemes.